emilyqin05/anonymous-social-media/README.md

 # anonymous-social-media
-SFU Reddit but for courses
+SFU Reddit, but for courses